ghc/ghc/docs/users_guide/exts/primitives.rst

 users would additionally have access to a coercion between ``A`` and ``Int#``.

 As a consequence of the
-`levity-polymorphic binder restriction <#levity-polymorphic-restrictions>`__, levity-polymorphic fields are disallowed in data constructors of data types declared using ``data``.
+`representation-polymorphic binder restriction <#representation-polymorphism-restrictions>`__, representation-polymorphic fields are disallowed in data constructors of data types declared using ``data``.
 However, since ``newtype`` data constructor application is implemented as a coercion instead of as function application, this restriction does not apply to the field inside a ``newtype``